 he first half of The January Dancer is just a wonderful novel.
-Flynn introduces us to
+Flynn introduces us to a

 galatic civilization with lots of colorful characters, exotic planets, and a nifty description of faster than light travel along